-• Email: smorriso@hamilton.edu
+- Email: smorriso@hamilton.edu

-• Office: SCCT 2014
+- Office: SCCT 2014

-• Office Hours: Mondays 1-2pm, Tuesdays 10-11am, Thursdays 1-5pm and by appointment.
+- Office Hours: Tuesdays 10am-12pm, Thursdays 2-5pm and by appointment.
 If you are feeling ill or have been recently been exposed to COVID-19, please contact me via email to schedule a Zoom office hours appointment.
-For COVID safety reasons, only one person is allowed in the office with me at a time.
 Note that office hours are when I'm available to help students!
 You are more than welcome to drop by at any point during scheduled office hours without letting me know beforehand, whether to ask a question about code, talk about answers on a quiz, or just chat.